jbcodeforce/from-git-to-slack-serverless/README.md

     sam deploy --guided
     ```

-    Below is an example of input
+    Below is an example of input to enter:

     ```sh
     	Stack Name [sam-app]: gitEventHandler